noahtf13/blog/content/blog/police-stop.md

 +++
-title = "Blacks are 2X as Likely to be Searched in a Minneapolis Police Stop" date = "2022-06-01" description = "Analyzing years of Minneapolis Police Stop Data" tags = [
+title = "An Analysis of Police Stops and Race in Minneapolis" date = "2022-06-19" description = "An analysis of 185k police stops in Minneapolis between Nov '16 and Nov '21" tags = [
     "DataStories",
     "GeorgiaTech"
 ]
+images = ['/images/police_lights.jpeg']
+insertPageOG = false
-draft = true
+slug = 'police-stops'
 +++
-*This is the first post in my Georgia Tech Body of Work series, which is where I will post the blog-like assignments that I had to write as a part of my degree.
+*This is the first post in my Georgia Tech [series](/blog/georgiatech), which is where I will post the blog-like assignments that I had to write as a part of my coursework.
 Much of the technical work of the original writeup has been removed to better cater to a broader audience.*
 ***

 # Introduction